-- Removing the barriers to possession: We tell patients when they are going to run out, and through our pharmacy partners we facilitate the end-to-end delivery of medication.
+- Removing the barriers to possession: We tell patients when they are going to run out, and then facilitate the end-to-end delivery of medication.

 - Improving compliance: Echo take GP directions and automatically tells patients when to take their meds and when they are about to run out, nudging them towards better compliance.

 - Improving concordance: Important information is included on the app so that patients get a better understanding of what they are taking, how it works, and why it is important to be adherent.